XuJiaMing1997/TensorFlow/README.md

 # TensorFlow
-Learn from Morvan, AndrewHG and et al.
+Learn from Morvan, AndrewNG and et al.